shengjiao/ringsig-smart-contract/README.md

 The urs signature is composed of hsx(big Int), hsy(big Int), c(array of big Int), t(array of big Int).
 The length of c and t is equal to the ring size.
 The keyIndex lists the user ids used to construct the urs key ring.

 According to properties of urs, we can only verify the signature is someone from the keyIndex list, without knowing who actually signed it.
-And if a user submits the same result multiple times, it can be linked to some submission in the past and will be rejected.
+And if a user submits the same message multiple times, it can be linked to some submission in the past and will be rejected.
 A valid submission will be stored in the ledger.

 To bring up a example fabric network, please refer to https://github.com/hyperledger/fabric-samples